microsoft/azure-pipelines-tasks/Tasks/SqlAzureDacpacDeployment/README.md

     * Visual Studio 2015 installs the SqlPackage.exe at - C:\Program Files (x86)\Microsoft Visual Studio 14.0\Common7\IDE\Extensions\Microsoft\SQLDB\DAC\120.
 Here the install location of Visual Studio is - C:\Program Files (x86)\Microsoft Visual Studio 14.0.
     * Install it by using the [Microsoft Web Platform Installer](http://www.microsoft.com/web/gallery/install.aspx?appid=DACFX) (Web PI).
 Note that the link will open Web PI with the DACFX showing-up ready to install, where the DACFX download represents all the MSIs that need to be installed for SqlPackage.exe.
     * [SQL Server Management Studio](https://www.microsoft.com/en-in/download/details.aspx?id=42299) for SQL Server 2014 or SQL Server Express or SQL Server 2012 and SQL Server 2014 and [DAC Framework](http://www.microsoft.com/en-us/download/details.aspx?id=42293) MSIs install SqlPackage.exe at C:\Program Files (x86)\Microsoft SQL Server\120\DAC\bin.

+##### Azure PowerShell

-2. The Azure PowerShell needs to be installed on the automation agent and it can be done easily using the [Microsoft Web Platform Installer](http://go.microsoft.com/fwlink/p/?LinkId=320376) (Web PI).
-Note that the link will open Web PI with Azure PowerShell showing-up ready to install.
+The task needs the Azure PowerShell version to be installed on the automation agent, and that can be done easily using the [Azure PowerShell Installer v1.0.2] (https://github.com/Azure/azure-powershell/releases/tag/v1.0.2-December2015).
+Refer to "Supported Azure and AzureRM module versions" section below for recommended versions.

 ## Parameters of the task: